Stephen Archambault

-Stephen R. Archambault (born August 11, 1965) is an American politician currently serving as a member of the Rhode Island Senate from District 22.
+Stephen R. Archambault (born August 11, 1965) is an American politician who served as a member of the Rhode Island Senate from District 22 between 2013 and 2023.
 Archambault was a Democratic candidate for Attorney General of Rhode Island in 2010.

 Education

 Archambault earned his BA from American University in 1990, his MS in Justice from Salve Regina University in 1996, and his JD from Roger Williams University School of Law in 2000.